iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 **Example**:

-"Compare electric cars and gasoline cars in terms of initial cost, maintenance expenses, environmental impact, and convenience.
-Present this information in a table with two columns, and after the table, provide a brief paragraph summarizing which type might be better for different types of users."
+`Compare electric cars and gasoline cars in terms of initial cost, maintenance expenses, environmental impact, and convenience.
+Present this information in a table with two columns, and after the table, provide a brief paragraph summarizing which type might be better for different types of users.`

 Specifying formats not only makes information easier to consume but also ensures you get exactly the type of output you need for your specific purpose.